-Excel Index is probably one of the most favourite Excel Formulae of many.
+Excel Index Formula is probably one of the most favorite Excel Formulae of many.
 In my previous post, I had mentioned about my favourite Excel formula.
 And it was not INDEX().
 In my excel training sessions, when I happen to ask my participants about their favorite Excel formula, I am not surprised to hear the answer to be either VLOOKUP() formula or INDEX() or MATCH().

 The Excel Index formula returns a value or the reference to a value from within a table or range.
 When you wish to find a particular value from a range of cells, Index function in excel helps you get that value.

 There are two forms of the INDEX function:

 The array form returns the value of a specified cell: INDEX(array, row_num, column_num)

 The reference form returns a reference to specified cells: INDEX(reference, row_num, column_num, area_num)

 reference is a reference to one or more cell ranges.